jeremyharris/slugger/README.md

 # Slugger

-Slugger is a plugin that basically rewrites cake urls (using routing) into slugged urls automatically using a named parameter.
+[Slugger][3] is a plugin that basically rewrites cake urls (using routing) into slugged urls automatically using a named parameter.

     '/posts/view/Post:12'

 automatically becomes

-    '/posts/view/my-post-title
+    '/posts/view/my-post-title'

 This avoids the need to store a slug in the db, manage it, check for duplicates, etc. It also avoids the `Model::findBySlug()` solution that many people use.